mu57f4/Cairo_Houses_Rent/README.md

 <img src="imgs/metrics.png" width="1600" height="400">

+### Conclusion
-- Obviously the best model score is Random Forest with score almost 63%.
+- Obviously, the best model score is Random Forest with almost 0.63 score.
 - The lowest MAE and RMSE is Random Forest.
 - Therefor,  selected model is Random Forest model.